Is Silver a Good Investment to add to your Portfolio?

 Silver has occupied a similar level of importance as gold has historically, all be it to a lesser extent.
 Though certainly not as rare as our shiny yellow friend, there are still benefits to be derived from the metal which an investor could look into.

-Known as the poor man's gold, silver can offer an investor the chance to diversify his portfolio, hedge against inflation, and have an emergency source of income in a time of distress.
+Known as the poor man's gold, silver (like other precious metals) can offer an investor the chance to diversify his portfolio, hedge against inflation, and have an emergency source of income in a time of distress.
 That being said, there are also some downsides to the metal which, for most, still makes it an inferior investment to gold.

 By the end of this post, you'll learn:

 - The Benefits of Investing in Silver

 - The Differences Investing in Silver Vs Gold

 That said, let's go over some of these advantages and disadvantages together so that you can decide for yourself if silver is a worthy investment: